 The Registered Dietitian’s role is to:

-- Help create a safe and healthy eating plan.
+- Help create a safe and healthy eating plan that is balanced in all the food groups.

 - Answer questions about food.